justinpearson/Beaglebone-PRU-Controls-Library/README.md

 # Beaglebone-PRU-Controls-Library

-A library for using the Beaglebone's Programmable Realtime Unit (PRU) in a buffered control system
+A library for implementing time-aware controllers on the Beaglebone using its Programmable Real-Time Unit (PRU).

+This is kind of a data dump from two other projects.
+It's not very well-documented -- sorry.